mozilla/uniffi-rs/docker/README.md

 This directory contains a Dockerfile for building the `uniffi-ci` docker image that we use for running tests in CI.
-To build a new version of this docker image, use:
+To build a new version of this docker image, run the following from the root of the repository:

 ```
-docker build -t rfkelly/uniffi-ci -f Dockerfile-build .
+docker build -t rfkelly/uniffi-ci -f docker/Dockerfile-build .
 docker push rfkelly/uniffi-ci
 ```